Frequently asked questions: How long is the mast?

 - Position of the forestay on the bow according to the J dimension in the measurement report

 -With adjustable shrouds, it must be possible to reach the "Max tight" position on both sides at the same time.
-(This does not mean that the train has to be symmetrical, but that at the end of the adjustment both have the state "max.
+(That does not mean that the pull has to be symmetrical, but that at the end of the adjustment both have the status "max.
 Tight" (right and left are max.
-Tight at the same time at the same time).
-This is to avoid anyone following Luv inclined mast moves.)
+Tight at the same time).
+This is to prevent someone from following With the mast tilted upwind.)

 Continue with section F.